chapel-lang/chapel/modules/standard/Socket.md

 port: uint(16) - port number for socket
 ```

 Family is determined based on type of standard address used `sys_in_addr_t` for ipv4 and `sys_in6_addr_t` for ipv6.
-Details about available options can be found [here](https://www.ibm.com/docs/en/zos/2.3.0?topic=considerations-special-ip-addresses#ipv6d0131000420__specialip)
+Details about available options can be found [here](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/netinet_in.h.html)

-`ipAddr` instance created will then have getters for all the three arguments i.e. `host`, `port` and `family` which dont take up any space inside the record and are fetched from [sockaddr_storage](https://www.usenix.org/legacy/publications/library/proceedings/usenix2000/freenix/full_papers/metzprotocol/metzprotocol_html/node10.html)  using [getnameinfo](https://www.ibm.com/docs/en/zos/2.4.0?topic=reference-getnameinfo-flags-returned-information-examples#getnameinfofe) internally. [sockaddr_storage] is the only thing `ipAddr` stores and takes up memory for.
+`ipAddr` instance created will then have getters for all the three arguments i.e. `host`, `port` and `family` which dont take up any space inside the record and are fetched from [sockaddr_storage](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_socket.h.html) field stored in `ipAddr`.

 ## Connecting to remote sockets